Middleware-agnostic · DDS today · Zenoh planned

 A kernel-space eBPF socket filter sees wire frames as they leave or enter the NIC.
 Userspace reassembles, decodes, and reconstructs the graph.
 The middleware never sees ros2probe.

-Userspace pipeline
+ros2probe pipeline

 L1 · Capture